 ||b) varnished with NEXTEL-Velvet Coating

 The optical surface of a GBB is temperature-controlled by a system consisting of an assembly of four two-stage Thermo-Electric Coolers (TECs).
-The aluminum casing which surrounds the GBB-OS is partly thermally decoupled, while the front part serves as a stray light baffle which is also temperature-controlled by TECs (see Fig. 1a).
+The aluminum casing around the optical surface is partly thermally decoupled.
+The front part serves as a stray light baffle which is also temperature-controlled by TECs (see Fig. 1a).
 The stray light baffle is operated at a slightly lower temperature in order to act as a water vapor trap to inhibit condensation on the black optical surface.

 Temperature is measured at 10 positions distributed over the optical surface using PRTs (platinum resistance thermometers).
 Four PRTs are placed directly under the TECs.
 These are used for the temperature control, the other 6 sensors are used for monitoring.

 The GBBs are suspended by GFRP (Glass-Fibre-Reinforced-Plastic) tubes for thermal decoupling.
 In order to reduce the adverse influence of the thermal environment, the GBBs are covered with a 50 mm-insulation made of extruded polystyrene foam (XPS) sheets.
 The outermost layer of the cover is composed of aluminum foils for EMC (Electro-Magnetic Compatibility) reasons.
 The overall weight of one GBB is 9.5 kg.